ja25opir/nostradamus-project/README.md

 ## Definition of a Statement

 "Statements are sentences that express a fact, idea or opinion.
 Statements do not ask questions, make requests or give commands.
-They are also not exclamations.
+They are also not exclamations. \
 Statement sentences can be simple, compound or complex sentences; a sentence always consists of at least one clause containing a subject and a verb and nearly always ends in a full stop." \
 source: https://www.theschoolrun.com/what-statement

 ## When do we classify a Statement as "about the Future"?

 A sentence must match the previous described definition of a statement.
-Furthermore it must be related to the future, e.g. what will happen at some point in the future.
+Furthermore, it must be related to the future, e.g. what will happen at some point in the future.

 An example statement from the candidate dataset created from our regex pre-filtering that wouldn't be classified as "